REVELATION 15 - 16

 1. The earthquake that will occur at the breaking of the sixth Seal (Rev. 6:12)

-2. The earthquake that will occur at the breaking of the seventh Seal, when the angel took fire from the brazen altar and cast it down upon the earth (Rev. 8:5)
+2. The earthquake that will occur at the breaking of the seventh Seal when the angel takes fire from the brazen altar and casts it down upon the earth (Rev. 8:5).

 3. The earthquake that will occur at the resurrection of the two witnesses.
 It will knock down a tenth part of the city of Jerusalem (Rev. 11:13)

 4. And, the granddaddy of them all here ... the great earthquake that will occur at the pouring out of the seventh Bowl (Rev. 16:18)

 No Richter Scale will be able to measure this final earthquake.
 The text says the cities of the nations fell and great Babylon was remembered before God.
 The pouring out of the seventh Bowl is the coup de grace for Antichrist’s Babylon and his dictatorial world system.
 Babylon, along with all the rest of the cities of Earth, will be smashed to piles of rubble by the earthquake of the seventh Bowl judgment.
 The devastation at this time will be unimaginable.
 We read here that the islands will sink and every mountain on the face of the earth will be leveled.
 On top of that, we read that with fierce rage the Lord will cast one hundred seventeen pound hailstones upon the remaining blasphemous people below.
 This is not the first time God has cast such hailstones on his enemies, by the way.
 When Joshua and the armies of Israel were conquering the Promised Land, a king named Adonizedec, king of Jerusalem, gathered an army of confederate kings against them.
 We read, in Joshua 10:11,